mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ### Suggested Prior Skills

-- Some familiarity with Python or a similar programming language.
+- Advanced beginner familiarity with Python or a similar programming language.
+The precise level of code literacy or familiarity recommended is hard to estimate, but you will want to be comfortable with basic types and operations.
 Code for this lesson is written in Python 3.6, but TF-IDF is available in many versions of Python and other programming languages.
+To get the most out of this lesson, it is recommended that you work your way through something like Codeacademy's Introduction to Python course, or that you complete some of the introductory Python lessons on _The Programming Historian_.
+- In lieu of the above recommendation, you should review Pythons basic types (string, integer, float, list, tuple, dictionary), working with variables, writing loops in Python, and working with object classes/instances.
 - Familiarity with Excel or an equivalent spreadsheet application if you wish to examine the linked spreadsheet files.

 ### Before You Begin